-Crown Media Selects Lattus Object Storage to Extend Online Storage for Content Explosion
+Crown Media Selects Object Storage to Extend Online Storage Content Explosion

 When Crown Media creates television episodes and motion pictures for its Hallmark Channel, Netflix, iTunes, or Apple TV, its workflow is storage intensive.
 Content is ingested, pulled into media asset management, logged, edited, transcoded, and, finally, archived.
 Editors pull assets out of the archive and prepare for re-distribution, often years later.